rapid7/insightconnect-plugins/pagerduty/help.md

 # Version History

+* 2.1.0 - New action Get On Call
 * 2.0.1 - New spec and help.md format for the Extension Library
 * 2.0.0 - Fix issue to make 'service_key' required in Send Resolve Request action
 * 1.0.1 - Update to [PagerDuty REST API v2](https://v2.developer.pagerduty.com/docs/migrating-to-api-v2)